-The density estimator was computed by building redshift slices of $\pm$3.7 Mpc \citep{2023arXiv231200924E} thick around each galaxy, therefore the physical volume for each galaxy was similar.
+The density estimator was computed by building redshift slices of $\pm$3.7 Mpc thick around each galaxy \citep{2023arXiv231200924E}, and therefore the physical volume for each galaxy was similar.
 Around 15$\%$ of the galaxies are impacted by edge effects due to MUSE surveys footprint.
 In the right panel of Fig. \ref{fig:env}, we present the density contrast compared to the stellar spin parameter and galaxy ellipticity.
-There is a tendency for galaxies in denser environments (higher density contrast) to have $\lambda_{R} \gtrsim$ 0.5 and present a wide range of ellipticity values.
+There is a tendency for galaxies in denser environments (higher density contrast) to have $\lambda_{R} \gtrsim$ 0.5 and to present a wide range of ellipticity values.

-Apart from the methods being completely different mathematically, the two methods target different environment scales: FoF algorithm identifies galaxy structures and therefore we are exploring several Mpc.
+The methods are completely different mathematically; the two methods target different environment scales: the FoF algorithm identifies galaxy structures, and therefore explore several megaparsecs.
 On the other hand, Voronoi tessellation probes smaller scales (no more than $\sim$4 Mpc).
-Comparing both density estimators, although radically different, provide consistent results that the environment does not have a strong influence on $\lambda_{R}$, but also that we are not probing very dense regions.
+Comparing both density estimators, although radically different, provides consistent results that the environment does not have a strong influence on $\lambda_{R}$, but also that we are not probing very dense regions.

-\subsection{Stellar Angular momemtum and comparison with different surveys}
+\subsection{Stellar angular momemtum and comparison with different surveys}